opsec-infosec/ft_irc-tester/readme.md

 {2} = replaced with the ClientId.
 The ClientId is a internal numbers that is assigned durinmg the starting of each client.
 The ClientID starts from 0...n, where n is the number of clients.
 Each clientId is incremented by 1 on each client creation.

 {3} = replaced with the time interval of the clients send loop, and ranges from 3 to 60 seconds.
 This can also be used in combination with the loop delay.
-Each thread (client) will have its own random delay that is calculated when then thread is started up.
+Each client (thread) will have its own random delay that is calculated when the client is started up.

-{4} = replaced with the internal File Descriptor that is used to connect to the server.
+{4} = replaced with the internal File Descriptor that is used by each client to connect to the server.
 Like the ClientId, the operating system will increment on each open / connect to the server.
 <br>
 <br>